 opposite to the luminaries and cheered on those who walked in the cancer

 survivor walk.
 When the survivors finished their lap around the track, former

 Miss Alabama Shannon Camper Chandler was waiting for them on stage to deliver

 her testimony of her battle and victory over cancer.

-SEE OTHER STORIES IN THIS WEEK’S HERALD.
+SEE THE REST OF THIS STORY IN THIS WEEK’S HERALD.
 THE HERALD GOES ON SALE TUESDAY AFTERNOON AT THE NEWS RACKS!
 SUBSCRIBE

 TODAY AND SAVE!
 LOOK UNDER OUR SUBSCRIPTION HEADER FOR DETAILS ON THIS WEBSITE.

 SOME OF THE HEADLINES IN THIS WEEK’S ISSUE INCLUDE:

 Pickens County Medical Center